Dell OptiPlex 5070 MT vs. HP ProDesk 400 G5 Mini

 Differences between Dell OptiPlex 5070 MT and HP ProDesk 400 G5 Mini

-If a more modern desktop is what you are looking for, then you should go with the Dell OptiPlex 5070 MT which was released in 2019.
+If you are looking for a more modern desktop, then you should go with the Dell OptiPlex 5070 MT which was released in 2019.
 The HP ProDesk 400 G5 Mini is older and entered production in 2018.